awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_stop_replication.md

 The `mysql.rds_stop_replication` procedure must be run by the master user\.

 If you are configuring replication to import data from an instance of MySQL running external to Amazon RDS, you call `mysql.rds_stop_replication` on the replica to stop the replication process after the import has completed\.
-For more information, see [Importing Data into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md)\.
+For more information, see [Restoring a Backup into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md)\.

 If you are configuring replication to export data to an instance of MySQL external to Amazon RDS, you call `mysql.rds_start_replication` and `mysql.rds_stop_replication` on the replica to control some replication actions, such as purging binary logs\.
 For more information, see [Exporting Data from a MySQL DB Instance by Using Replication](MySQL.Procedural.Exporting.NonRDSRepl.md)\.